 The first thing to check is whether or not Magic Online is currently down.
 You can click here and check the server status light near the top of the page or find announcements on critical issues.
-If Magic Online is currently live, it will display a green light like so:
+If Magic Online is currently live, it will display a green light.

-We also reguarly update our Twitter account in the event of an unplanned downtime or other server difficulty.
+We also regularly update our Twitter account in the event of an unplanned downtime or other server difficulty.
 You can access that by clicking here.

 The servers are up!
 How do I check my connection to the Magic Online servers? or How do I run a tracert?

 Windows has a built in program that can give you a report of what is happening when you try and communicate with a site or service on the internet.
 Below are instructions on using this program known as "tracert".